fabioalves98/IntelChair/docs/docs/index.md

 # How will it be used?

-The wheelchair will be used in conjunction with a mobile application with which the user can control all the functions of the chair.
+The IntelChair will be used in conjunction with a mobile application with which the user can control all of its functions.
 For more information visit the [manual] page.

 # How it works technically?